SmartPhone Software

 Tap on the Radio > Type: 818 row to navigate to the Radio Setup screen.

 Adjust the radio parameters as needed and tap the save icon in the top right corner of the screen.
-BEWARE: Do not interrupt power to the node until the update is complete – if you do you will likely “brick” the logic components of the 818 radio and it will have to be replaced.
+BEWARE: Do not interrupt power to the node until the update is complete – if you do, you will likely “brick” the logic components of the 818 radio and it will have to be replaced.

-Connecting outbound to another node or hub
+Connecting outbound to another Node, Hub or Digital Endpoint

-With the latest release of the mobile apps the Add Connection screen has been re-implemented as a 3 position tab bar, one tab for each of AllStar, EchoLink and Digital.
+Tap the “Add Connection” button.
+The Add Connection screen is a 3 position tab bar, one tab for each of AllStar, EchoLink and Digital.
 Tap the appropriate icon at the bottom of the screen to select the target network you wish to connect to

+Tap on the EchoLink tab at the bottom of the screen.
 Note the slightly different format for EchoLink node numbers – they must begin with an extra “3” with the rest of the node number padded to the left with “0”s for a total of seven digits.
-For example the Echo Test Server would be “3009999” and the East Coast Reflector would be “3375103”.
+For example the Echo Test Server “9999” would be entered as “3009999” and the East Coast Reflector would be “3375103”.

-At the top of the ADD CONNECTION screen are three switches that affect how connections are madeand one – “Enable tagging”.
-When tagging is turned on you can tap on a past connection and provide it with meaningful tag name to help you identify it – particularly useful in the digital modes.
+Enable tagging: When tagging is turned on you can tap on a past connection and provide it with meaningful tag name to help you identify it – particularly useful in the digital modes.

 The “Add Connection” screen includes a search function that allows you to enter search text and search through the AllStar, EchoLink and Digital node lists.
 Select the network type by tapping the relevant icon at the bottom of the screen, then tap on the spy glass icon in the top right corner of the screen to reveal the search dialog.